 The Best Time to Visit Saihōji

-While Saihōji is scenic throughout the year, autumn is probably the best season to visit it, which peaks in late October.
+While Saihoji is scenic year-round, autumn is probably the best season to visit, with peak season from late October to early November.

 Saihōji Temple’s Opening Hours and Access Information

-- After you get off the bus, the road at the left leads to the shops and the Sanmon Gate.
+After you get off the bus, the road to the left leads to the shops and the Sanmon Gate.
 If you choose to go straight, you will arrive at the Hōndo Hall and the Five-Story Pagoda first.

 With that being said, as most people spend around 40 to 60 minutes in the temple, you will most likely be able to catch the next bus going back to Sendai’s city center at the end of your visit.